Can a Room Full of Energy Heal You? We Tried the EESystem (And Compared It to NeoRhythm)

 Our Personal Experience With the EESystem

 Within ten minutes, I felt like my brain had tingles…a kind of pulsing awareness behind my eyes.
 It wasn’t scary, just odd, like my head was being tuned like a guitar string.
-Zak, however, didn’t feel much physically.
+Zak, however, said he didn’t feel much physically.
 But he did doze off a little…which for him is rare as he suffers from insomnia chronically.

-We didn’t walk out with superpowers.
-But we did feel a real difference…subtle, but undeniable.
+We didn’t walk out with superpowers, but we did feel a real difference…subtle, but undeniable.

 Enter NeoRhythm: The At-Home PEMF Headband